farm-fe/rfcs/rfcs/003-partial-bundling/rfc.md

 Unlike other bundlers, Farm will not trying to bundle everything together and then split them out using optimizations like `splitChunks`, on the opposite, Farm will bundle projects into several output files directly.
 For example, if there are hundreds of modules needed to launch a html page, Farm will try to bundle them into 20-30 output files directly.
 Farm calls this behavior `Partial Bundling`.

 Farm's goal of Partial Bundling is to:
-1. **Reduce request numbers**: Make hundreds or thousands of module requests reduce to 20-30 requests, which would make resource loading faster.
+1. **Reduce request numbers and request hierarchy**: Make hundreds or thousands of module requests reduce to 20-30 requests, and avoid loading modules one after one due to dependency hierarchy, which would make resource loading faster.
 2. **Increase cache hit rate**: When a modules changed, makes sure that only a few output files are affected, so more cache can be used for a online project.

 For traditional bundlers, we may have a hard time to configure complex `splitChunks` or `manualChunks` to achieve the goal above, but in Farm, it is supported natively through `Partial Bundling`.